Swatikkar/spend-tracker/README.md

 # Spend Tracker

-A small full-stack expense tracker.
-Users can register, log in, add expenses, filter their expense history, and view a monthly spending summary.
+A small full-stack expense tracker where users can register, log in, add expenses, filter their expense history, and view a monthly spending summary.

 ## Tech stack